Migraines in the workplace: Your ADA rights and employer obligations

 Providing documentation

-One thing to keep in mind when requesting accommodations for migraines is that it is an invisible illness.
+One thing to keep in mind when requesting accommodations for migraines is that they are invisible illnesses.
 Under the ADA, employers are allowed to request a note from a medical provider if the employee’s need for accommodation isn’t apparent.

 Determining accommodations